siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 1. Implement idepempotency for GETs and PUTs.
 For GETs this means that requesting the same data element or resource (data group) multiple times will not change the state of the firmware. for PUTs this means that writing the same packet to the system more than once will not change the state beyond the first PUT.
 While PUT idempotency is possible for most commands, there are some Gcode modes where this is not possible - e.g. motion in relative mode, and some cycle starts like a homing cycle start (interesting - we could MAKE it behave idempotently).
 These exception cases should be documented and in true REST fashion they should be invoked using POST, not PUT.
 How this is done is the subject of other design features.

-1. Use a host-generated sequence number and sliding window protocol to manage both input buffer size and planner buffer size.
+1. Use a token based flow control algorithm to manage both input buffer size and planner buffer size.
 Note that managing input buffer size is _insufficient_ to managing planner buffer size in that the input buffers blocking when space is not available in the planner buffer _would cause a loss of machine control on planing buffer overflow._

 ##Historical Notes